US STOCKS-Wall St turns negative as Fed signals June rate hike possible

 That view, expressed by most Fed policymakers at the last policy meeting, suggests the bank is much closer to lifting rates again than Wall Street had anticipated.

-Financials, which are seen as benefiting in a rising rate environment, were the leading main S&P sector, up 1.5 percent.
+Financials, seen benefiting in a rising rate environment, were the leading main S&P sector, up 1.4 percent.
 Seven of the 10 sectors were lower in afternoon trade.

-(Editing by Don Sebastian and James Dalgleish)
+Members of the Fed's policy-setting committee said recent economic data made them more confident inflation was rising toward their 2-percent target and were less concerned about a global economic slowdown, according to the minutes from the April 26-27 meeting.

+"I think it is high time that the Federal Reserve starts to normalize policy.
+We've tried this for seven years, let's try something new," said Jim Paulsen, chief investment strategist with Wells Capital Management in Minneapolis.
+"I really think markets are going to be OK with this."
+(Additional reporting by Rodrigo Campos in New York, Editing by James Dalgleish and Nick Zieminski)

 * Freddie Mac forgoes issuing a reference notes security on its January 18, 2017 announcement date Source text for Eikon: Further company coverage: